vippsas/vipps-partner/README.md

 information with the partner, and the consent must also be possible to withdraw.
 We have not been able to prioritize implementing this consent management.
 Also: Some applications may be declined due to too high risk, suspicion of fraud, etc.
-We can not "leak" this information about the merchant.
+We cannot "leak" this information about the merchant.
 The partner must always check with the merchant.

 The merchant can check the status on